moepman/acertmgr/README.md

 -------------

 You should decide which challenge mode you want to use with acertmgr:
-  * webdir: In this mode, challenges are put into a directory, and served by an existing webserver
+  * webdir: In this mode, responses to challenges are put into a directory, to be served by an existing webserver
   * standalone: In this mode, challenges are completed by acertmgr directly.
     This starts a webserver to solve the challenges, which can be used standalone or together with an existing webserver that forwards request to a specified local port
   * webdir/standalone: Make sure that the `webdir` directory exists in both cases (Note: the standalone webserver does not yet serve the files in situation)